rodrihgh/rodrihgh.github.io/_pages/science-of-uselessness.md

 >according to one's mood?
 Who can this nourish?
 Who will this protect?
 >Who should this shelter?
 No one!
 Music is the most useless, biologically speaking,
 >among all Arts and, as a result of its terrifying radical uselessness, it is the greatest
->among them; the least irrational, the most intellectual, the most spiritual, the most humane.
+>among them; the least irrational, the most intellectual, the most spiritual, the most human.

 ## More information